What to do when sales are down

 What to do when sales are down…

-The financial and emotional rollercoaster that is the life of an online retail business owner, is certainly not one for the faint-hearted.
-One month you are planning on buying a small island, and the next you’re scraping pennies together to pay for the next round of stock.
+The financial and emotional rollercoaster that is the life of an online retail business owner is certainly not one for the faint-hearted.
+One month you’re planning on buying a small island, and the next you’re scraping pennies together to pay for the next round of stock.
+It’s in these tougher moments that you really need to know what to do when sales are down, because they will dip, and having a plan in place can make all the difference.

 If you, like me, sell seasonal products such as resort wear (Summer product), or Cashmere (Winter product), Christmas decorations (Christmas product… obvs) you will experience huge peaks and troughs in sales, and managing cash flow rapidly becomes as fun as a double root canal.